lkshrk/hammerspoon-ultrawide/README.md

 Make sure Hammerspoon is started (You should see the a Hammerspoon logo in your menubar).

-Download the latest release [Ultrawide spoon](https://github.com/lkshrk/hammerspoon-ultrawide/releases/latest).
+Download the latest [release](https://github.com/lkshrk/hammerspoon-ultrawide/releases/latest).
 Unzip it and open the spoon.

 Hammerspoon should prompt that the newly installed spoon is now available.